Ahmed Al-Khabaz

-Ahmed Al-Khabaz (born 22 April 1994), known as Hamed, is a Canadian citizen who was involved in a controversial media story in his country back in 2014.
+Ahmed Al-Khabaz (born 22 April 1994), known as Hamed, is a Canadian computer programmer and entrepreneur who was involved in a controversial media story in his country back in 2014.
 The issue was his expulsion from Dawson College for exposing a security flaw in the school's computer system.
 He became a technology entrepreneur after the incident.

 Early life

 Al-Khabaz was born to a Shia Muslim family who fled Iraq in the early 1990s.
 His father was educated as a doctor at Indiana State University, but had been imprisoned due to his religious beliefs when he came back to Iraq.
 Al-Khabaz' interest in computers stemmed from playing games at an early age.
 He was thrilled about the idea of breaking stuff and making new discoveries.
 He hacked into computer games like the real-time strategy Warcraft game and the first-person shooter video game, Counter-Strike.

 At age 16, he would code in C++ and inject dynamic-link libraries into video games, which he would release to public chat forums.
 After high school, he applied for the computer science program at Dawson College but was not accepted.
 He was, however, admitted to the school's social studies program and transferred to computer science later.